mhzed/xquery.facet/facet.proposal.md

 #### Properties

 Both forms of this function are: non-deterministic, context-independent, focus-independent

 #### Rules

-    Given a sequence of nodes, and an optional unary predicate that returns a sequence of facet values for each node, count the number of occurrences of each facet value.
+Given a sequence of nodes, and an optional unary predicate that returns a sequence of facet values for each node, count the number of occurrences of each facet value in the sequence.

 #### Example